RacoWireless: History

 In October 2012, Inverness Graham Investments, a private equity firm out of Philadelphia, announced a controlled recapitalization of RacoWireless.
-In July 2013, RacoWireless announced the acquisition of Position Logic, a provider of B2B location-based services with operations in North America, South America, Europe, Africa and the Middle East.
+In July 2013, RacoWireless announced the acquisition of Position Logic, a provider of B2B GPS Tracking services with operations in North America, South America, Europe, Africa and the Middle East.

 In November 2014, RacoWireless was acquired by a private equity backed, competing M2M MVNO KORE Wireless Group.

 Company

-RacoWireless provides products and services for the machine-to-machine (M2M) world.
-Additionally, it offers the Omega Management Suite, an information tool that provides web-based M2M management, reporting, and alerting features; SIM activation, maintenance, and management; web-based billing solutions; consulting, carrier device certification, application hosting, and virtual LAN solutions.
+RacoWireless provided products and services for the machine-to-machine (M2M) world.
+It offered the Omega Management Suite, an information tool providing web-based M2M management, reporting, and alerting features; SIM activation, maintenance, and management; web-based billing solutions; consulting, carrier device certification, application hosting, and virtual LAN solutions.

-RacoWireless services markets including: fleet management, asset tracking, healthcare, monitoring & control, and point-of-sale transaction processing.
+RacoWireless serviced fleet management, asset tracking, healthcare, monitoring and control, and point-of-sale transaction processing.
 The Company has operations in 60 countries and employs 100 people in the US and Latin America.

-New Technology
+New technology

 Working in partnership with T-Mobile, RacoWireless was the first M2M provider to launch embedded SIM.
-This technology has allowed GSM solutions to enter more restrictive verticals where temperature and vibration had previously kept earlier technologies out.
+This technology allowed GSM solutions to enter more restrictive verticals where temperature and vibration had previously kept earlier technologies out.

-RacoWireless, partnered with EE and Giesecke & Devrient, recently introduced the first Multi-IMSI SIM to the market.
+RacoWireless, partnered with EE and Giesecke & Devrient, introduced the first Multi-IMSI SIM to the market.
 Multi-IMSI technology allows a single SIM card to be assigned to multiple subscriptions and carriers.